 Meanwhile, you can continue to live in your home, so you don’t have to face the upheaval and stress involved in downsizing, for example.
 You can find out more about how equity release works in our guide Equity release – what is it and how does it work?

-A home reversion scheme, however, involves selling a percentage of your home to the equity release provider in return for a cash lump sum (these are far less popular than lifetime mortgages, making up less than 1% of all equity release plans taken out in 2020).
+A home reversion scheme, however, involves selling a percentage of your home to the equity release provider in return for a cash lump sum (these are far less popular than lifetime mortgages, making up less than 1% of all equity release plans taken out).
 Learn more about home reversion in our article Home reversion – what is it and how does it work?

 When might equity release be the right choice?